The Other Other

 Assistant Sound Design CHELSEA DANIEL

-How do I get tix & watch this show?
+How do I buy tix & watch this show?

-After November 3, this show goes into the Ars Nova Supra Library, accessible only to subscribers.
-So, if being stuck on a schedule bums you out, then become an Ars Nova Supra subscriber for just $15 a month!
-You can cancel your subscription at any time, and subscribers receive access to all monthly livestream premieres at one low price, plus exclusive on-demand access to the Ars Nova Supra library, where you can watch any shows you may have missed live.
+Subscriptions are just $15/month, and you can cancel your subscription at any time.
+Subscribers receive access to all monthly livestream premieres at one low price, plus exclusive on-demand access to the Ars Nova Supra library, where you can watch any shows you may have missed live.
 Never worry about FOMO again!

 ABOUT THE ARTISTS